plgd-dev/doc/content/en/quickstart/create-device.md

     ```
     If the ping command doesn't reach raspberrypi.local due to DNS issues, you can connect a keyboard and monitor to the Raspberry Pi and run `ifconfig` command in the terminal.

-3. Connect to the Pi via SSH using these commands.
+3. Connect to the Raspberry Pi via SSH.

     For Linux or macOS, use either of these commands:
     ```shell script